Running on Empty

 Your Body Prefers Rhythm

-The rhythm of a steady fuel source throughout the day.
-This rhythm initiates the parasympathetic response (relaxation).
-Erratic eating promotes the sympathetic response (stress).
+A steady fuel source throughout the day initiates the parasympathetic response (relaxation).
+On the other hand, erratic eating initiates the sympathetic response (stress).

 When you wake up in the morning, your body has just finished repairing and rebuilding.
 It’s worked hard!
 It needs some nutrition to keep you going throughout the day.
-And remember that what you eat at breakfast matters too: focus on quality protein and vegetables in place of the typical sugar and refined carbohydrate dense breakfast.
+And remember that what you eat at breakfast matters too: focus on a protein, fat and fiber breakfast in place of the typical sugar and refined carbohydrate dense breakfast.

 Start the day off by keeping your body calm because the optimal state for your health and digestion is under relaxation.
 Have a question?
 Post below!